robertjoosten/robertjoosten.github.io/_projects/command_search.markdown

 * Drag the commandSearch.mel file in Maya to permanently install the script.

 <h4>Note</h4>
 <p class="justify">Every time the UI is opened for the first time in a new session of Maya, the script loops over all of Maya's menu bar content to retrieve all of the its information and store it in an easy accessible format.
-Since its over 1600 buttons, this process will take a few seconds.
-Its best to add this script to the userSetup.py so the interface will automatically be added to Maya when it is started.</p>
+Since its over 1600 buttons, this process will take a few seconds.</p>

 <p class="justify">The commands can always be refreshed by clicking on the magnifying glass button.</p>